kennyjwilli/claude-clojure-tools/README.md

 # Clojure Tools

-A Claude Code plugin for Clojure development that automatically formats your code using Parinfer.
+A Claude Code plugin for Clojure development that automatically formats your code using Parinfer and enables interactive REPL evaluation.

 ## Features